meganfung38/SFDC_Shell_Account_Assessment/README.md

 3. Select sheet and Account ID column
 4. Click "Validate Account IDs" to verify with Salesforce
 5. Click "Analyze Accounts" for full assessment
+6. Click "📊 Export to Excel" to download original data + AI analysis

 ---